On the backward stochastic differential equation with generator $f(y)|z|^2$: Introduction

 This paper is organized as follows.
 In section 2, we will present some assumptions and lemmas.
 In Section 3, we will study the existence and uniqueness of bounded solutions and $L^p(p\geq1)$ solutions.
-In Section 4, we will study the comparison theorem and converse comparison theorem.
+In Section 4, we will establish some comparison theorems and a converse comparison theorem.
 In Section 5, we will give a probabilistic interpretation of viscosity solution of singular quadratic PDEs.